ibm-cloud-docs/containers/vpc_network_policy.md

     <td>Set to top</td>
     </tr>
     <tr>
-    <td>Allow worker nodes to communicate with the cluster master through the private service endpoint and to communicate with other {{site.data.keyword.cloud_notm}} services that support private service endpoints, such as {{site.data.keyword.registrylong_notm}}.</td>
+    <td>Allow worker nodes to communicate with the cluster master through the private service endpoint and with other {{site.data.keyword.cloud_notm}} services that support private service endpoints.</td>
     <td>Allow</td>
     <td>ALL</td>
     <td>IP or CIDR</td>